MrTimmyJ/BlueTorchGames-Website/README.md

 🪪 License

+The Blue Torch Games Website is a proprietary product.
+All rights reserved.
-This project is copyrighted under Blue Torch Games.
+© 2025 Blue Torch Games.
+Unauthorized distribution or reproduction is prohibited.